 Acceptance of new member institutions shall be accomplished by application to the Executive Board and that Board’s majority vote of acceptance.

-Individual memberships are explicitly for persons from non-member institutions shall be accepted upon application to the Executive Board and that Board’s majority vote of acceptance.
+Individual memberships are explicitly for persons from non-member institutions.
+Applications shall be submitted to the Executive Board and may be approved by a majority vote.

-The Michigan Community College Virtual Learning Collaborative (MCCVLC) is afforded non-dues paying full membership to accommodate their representation on the Executive Board.
+Michigan Colleges Online (MCO) is afforded non-dues paying full membership to accommodate their non-voting representation on the Executive Board.

 From time to time the Executive Board may grant life-time, non-dues paying emeritus membership to honor certain individuals.
-Emeritus membership may only be granted unpon unanimous vote of the Executive Board.
+Emeritus membership may only be granted upon unanimous vote of the Executive Board.

 Article IV – Dues

-Membership dues and fees shall be recommended by the Executive Board and shall be approved by the general membership at the annual business meeting.
+Any changes to membership dues and fees must be recommended by the Executive Board and shall be approved by the general membership at the annual business meeting.